What are the Signs of Leaking Water?

 3 – Boiler / Central Heating Losing Pressure

-This is a very common reason people think they have water leaking, especially as boilers will actually give boiler error messages sometimes to tell you about pressure loss.
+This is a very common reason people think they have water leaking, especially as boilers will actually give boiler error messages such as an F22 boiler fault error or similarly an E119 boiler fault error, sometimes to tell you about pressure loss.

 Clearly this is doubly frustrating for people as not only could it mean you have a leak but also it can mean your central heating does not work from dropping pressure.
 As you might expect, this is more common in the winter months but can occur any time.